FPGA-MAFIA/fpga_mafia_wiki/docs/rvc/core_verification/checker_tasks.md

 # Data Integrity final status: Data integrity test passed
 # ===============================
 ```
-- This is the output of the data integrity test for one `mini_core` tests.
+- This is the output of the data integrity test for one of the`mini_core` tests.
 It shows the number of writes to the register file of your core and the reference core, at this case is the programs writes 45 into the register file.
 It also shows the data written to the register file (Data), the time at which it was written(time), Pc value of the instruction at which it was written(PC) and the written value(RegDsd).
 - As you can see, the data written to the register file of your core and the reference core are the same and the test is passed.

 ### Output of the data integrity test in case of mismatch.